exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 ## 2. Try to notify with an error message

 - Use the imported API function `notify` in your function.
 - Pass another object to `notify`.
-It should expect to receive an object with a property of `message` like the previous task but with a different value.
+It should have a property of `message`.
+The message value should differ from the last part.
 - Return the result from the `notify` API function.

 ## 3. Create a callback to buy fruit if the inventory is available